-Novel Agrobacterium Strains that will Transiently Express but not Integrate T-DNA
+Novel Agrobacterium Strains That Will Transiently Express But Not Integrate T-DNA

 Researchers at Purdue University have developed a new agrobacterium strain for genetic transformation in plants.
 Agrobacterium is used to append a region of transfer DNA (T-DNA) of tumor-induced (Ti-)plasmid to a plant, and T-DNA is processed from virD1 and virD2 virulence proteins to achieve genetic transformation.
 Traditionally, this process often leads to undesired genetic alterations.
 Purdue researchers have optimized a process for synthesizing a new agrobacterium strain to transfer T-DNA without integrating it into the plant genome.